 When you add a dependency to the project using Composer, a new subfolder is created under the Vendor folder, the added package is stored in this subfolder, and the added package is added to the list in the require section of Composer.json.
 For information on adding dependencies manually in the command line mode, see Running Command Line Tool Commands.
 Below are instructions for adding dependencies using the interface provided by PhpStorm.

 - Open the project where Composer is set up.

 - On the main menu, choose .

-- In the Add Composer Dependency dialog that opens, select the package to add from the Available Packages list, possibly using the search field, choose the relevant version from the Version to install drop-down list, and then click Install.
+- In the Add Composer Dependency dialog that opens, select the package to add from the Available Packages list, possibly using the search field.
+The list shows all the available packages, however, the packages that have been already installed are marked with a tick.
+Choose the relevant version from the Version to install drop-down list, and then click Install.